 - Air was introduced to the building through ventilation

 - Solar heat transmitted through glass windows

-- Heat generated by equipment and/or computers
+- The heat generated by equipment and/or computers

 - Body heat from building occupants

-- Heat from lighting fixtures
+- The heat from lighting fixtures

 Latent Heat Loads